Speak With Our Team Today

 Meeting these residency requirements is essential to initiate the divorce process in the state.
 Our South Jordan military divorce lawyers are well-versed in these requirements and can help you navigate the legal aspects of your military divorce.

-Military divorces come with unique challenges and considerations distinguishing them from civilian divorces.
+Military divorces come with unique challenges and considerations, distinguishing them from civilian divorces.
 Understanding these differences is crucial to ensuring a smooth and successful process:

 Military members often relocate due to assignments.
 Determining the correct jurisdiction for filing can be complex.
 Our experienced lawyers can help you navigate these issues.